nightroman/FarNet.template/README.md

 dotnet new -u FarNet.template
 ```

-## FarNet module created from template
+## Created FarNet module

 Before opening created projects in Visual Studio or VSCode ensure you have the
-environment variable FARHOME set to the Far Manager directory.
+environment variable `FARHOME` set to the Far Manager home.
 If it is missing
 then the development location `C:\Bin\Far\x64` is used, see the project file
 and change if needed.
 If you start Visual Studio or VSCode from Far Manager
 then FARHOME is set.